-If you require assistance upon arrival, please inform us prior to the assessment so we can arrange appropriate provision.
-Children are not allowed to be present during the assessment and there are no childcare facilities available on site.
-Please bring your appointment confirmation letter or text message with you on the day.
+If you require assistance for your meeting, please inform us prior to the assessment, so we can arrange appropriate provision.
+Children are not allowed to be present during the assessment – and there are no childcare facilities on site.

-- Details of any current prescription medication from your doctor or specialist.
+• Details of any current prescription medication from your doctor or specialist.

-- Any relevant health information, such as diabetic glucose monitoring diaries, peak flow diaries for asthmatics or mood diaries for psychological disorders.
+• Any relevant health information, such as diabetic glucose monitoring diaries, peak flow diaries for asthmatics or mood diaries for psychological disorders.

-- If you have had any recent reports or investigations such as blood tests, X rays or scans, it would be very helpful to know if these highlighted any abnormalities.
+• If you have had any recent reports or investigations such as blood tests, X rays or scans, it would be very helpful to know if these highlighted any abnormalities.
 (You may wish to ask your GP about this).

-- Details of how long your current Fit certificate runs if relevant.
+• Details of how long your current Fit certificate runs, if relevant.

 What happens next?

-Following the consultation, an Occupational Health report will normally be sent within one working day.
-The report will be made available to your HR/Manager or named referrer and should answer the questions raised in their referral.
+Following the consultation, a report will normally be sent within one working day.
+It will be made available to HR or your manager (or named referrer) – and should answer the questions raised in their referral.

-Please note – if you miss your appointment we will need to inform your employer and they will be charged for the missed appointment.
+Please note – if you miss your appointment, we will need to inform your employer and they will be charged for the missed appointment.

 Health Management processes your personal data in line with relevant data protection and clinical governance requirements and good practice, including:

-- GMC Confidentiality and Faculty of Occupational Medicine (FOM) guidelines
+• GMC Confidentiality and Faculty of Occupational Medicine (FOM) guidelines

-- The General Data Protection Regulation (GDPR)
+• The General Data Protection Regulation (GDPR)

-Please be aware another clinician may audit your case for quality purposes to ensure all our clinicians work to best practice standard.
+Please be aware another clinician may audit your case for quality purposes to ensure our clinicians work to best practice standard.
 When this is undertaken no personal data is shared.
 Health Management are the Controller under GDPR.
 The legal basis for processing your:

-- personal data is for the legitimate interests pursued by the Controller or by a third party – GDPR, Article 6(1)(f).
+• personal data is for the legitimate interests pursued by the Controller or by a third party – GDPR, Article 6(1)(f).
 Consent is not relied on for GDPR compliance;

 • special category (i.e. health) data is for the purposes of preventive or occupational medicine – GDPR, Article 9(2)(h)